 And thank you again, friends!
 I owe you each a beer.

 Chapter 2 (added 6/15/2016)

-After some positive response to Chapter 1 (Thanks for sharing!)
-I decided to follow up with some outreach template reviews, since my friends weren’t too annoyed with me the first time around.
-Link builders and PR professionals know, it’s all in the pitch.
-Your success of getting a response lies squarely in the way you present your pitch.
+After some positive response to Chapter 1 (Thanks for sharing!), I decided to follow up with some outreach template reviews, since my friends weren’t too annoyed with me the first time around.
+Link builders and PR professionals know it’s all in the pitch.
+Your success in getting a response lies squarely in the way you present your pitch.
 You could have an outstanding idea or piece of content to share, but if you don’t communicate it correctly, you risk throwing away a great opportunity.